 Damages Available in Child Brain Injury Cases

 A brain injury can fundamentally change your child’s life forever.
 As a result, it can create severe physical, emotional, and financial hardships.
 Stephens Law Firm, PLLC will work day and night to help your child and family secure compensation from anyone who allowed or caused them to get hurt.
 A brain injury attorney in Fort Worth can seek damages for:

 - Hospitalization, surgery, medication, and other medical bills

 - Home modifications

 - Pain and suffering

 - Reduced earning capacity, and more.

 Valuing a child brain injury case can be challenging.
-That’s why we will not hesitate to enlist the help of experts and specialists, including medical doctors, therapists, vocational specialists.
-With their help, we’ll be able to determine what your child’s injury is like worth.
+That’s why Jason Stephens will not hesitate to enlist the help of experts and specialists, including medical doctors, therapists, vocational specialists.
+With their help, he’ll be able to determine what your child’s injury is likely worth.

-Call Our Fort Worth Child Brain Injury Lawyers Today
+Call Fort Worth Child Brain Injury Lawyer Jason Stephens Today

 Has your child has suffered a brain injury in Fort Worth?
 Contact Stephens Law Firm, PLLC to learn about your legal rights and potential options for financial recovery.
-Our Fort Worth personal injury lawyers can help you fight to secure the compensation your family deserves.
-We offer a free consultation, so give our law firm a call or connect with us online today.
+Fort Worth personal injury lawyer Jason Stephens can help you fight to secure the compensation your family deserves.
+He offers a free consultation, so give his law firm a call or connect with him online today.